arkency/posts/posts/2014-08-10-4-ssh-authentication-in-4-flavors.md

   </figure>
 </p>

 We are connecting with remote servers every day.
 Sometimes we explicitly provide passwords, sometimes it just happens without it.
-We usually don't care how it works internally, we just get access, so why to bother at all. **There are a couple ways of authentication, which are worth to know** and I'd like to present you them briefly.
+A lot of developers don't care how it works internally, they just get access, so why to bother at all. **There are a couple ways of authentication, which are worth to know** and I'd like to present you them briefly.

 <!-- more -->